UCF Sends Message to SEC & ACC: ‘We’re Coming’

 The first thing you notice is the shoes.
-UCF athletic director Terry Mohajir is wearing gold toed Jordan 1 lows accentuated with black accents and quotes Ludacris as members of the Knights staff hit the recruiting trail during a May visit to Atlanta, Ga.
+University of Central Florida athletic director Terry Mohajir is wearing gold-toed Jordan 1 lows accentuated with black accents and quotes Ludacris as members of the Knights staff hit the recruiting trail during a May visit to Atlanta, Georgia.

 While UCF head coach Gus Malzahn and his assistants circle the greater Atlanta area for future Knights, Mohajir is also recruiting the city where a large portion of the school’s ever-growing alumni base lives.
 Weeks later, the UCF tour continues in New York City as the program celebrates the move to the Big 12.